CarltonHenderson/carltonhenderson.github.io/_posts/2019-09-27-simulating-slow-http-servers.md

 ```

 An earlier version of this blog had 127.0.0.1 in the command above.
 Thus docker would only list on
-localhost and computers outside of yours wouldn't be able to access the netcat server. {: .notice--info}
+localhost and computers outside of yours wouldn't be able to access the netcat server.{: .notice--info}

 ## Example Client Behavior